-- 1. Time limit set in law for the determining authority to make a decision on the asylum application at first instance:
+1 Indicators: Regular Procedure: Gener .
+Time limit set in law for the determining authority to make a dec at first instance: 2 .
+Are detailed reasons for the rejection at first instance of an asyl applicant in writing? lum application shared with the ⊠ Yes □ No 3 Backlog of pending cases at first instance as of 31 December 2 Aliens Office CGRS 2017: 4,963 9,360

-6 months

-- Are detailed reasons for the rejection at first instance of an asylum application shared with the applicant in writing?

-✓ Yes

-- 3. Backlog of pending cases at first instance as of 31 December 2017:

-- Aliens Office 4,963

-- CGRS 9,360

 The asylum applications for which Belgium is responsible according to the Dublin Regulation are transferred to the office of the CGRS to be examined on their merits.
 The CGRS, which is an independent administrative authority, is exclusively specialised in asylum decision-making.
 In a single procedure, the CGRS first examines whether the applicant fulfils the eligibility criteria for refugee status.
-If the applicant does not meet these criteria the CGRS will automatically examine whether the applicant is eligible for subsidiary protection.24
+If the applicant does not meet these criteria the CGRS will automatically examine whether the applicant is eligible for subsidiary protection.

-The CGRS has the competence to:25
+The CGRS has the competence to:

-- Grant or refuse refugee status or subsidiary protection status; - Reject an asylum application as manifestly unfounded;26 - Reject an asylum application as inadmissible;27 - ❖ Apply cessation and exclusion clauses or to revoke refugee or subsidiary protection status (including on instance of the Minister); - ❖ Terminate the procedure in case the person does not attend the interview, among other reasons, and reject the application in some cases;28 and - Issue civil status certificates for recognised refugees.
+- Grant or refuse refugee status or subsidiary protection status; - Reject an asylum application as manifestly unfounded; - Reject an asylum application as inadmissible; - Apply cessation and exclusion clauses or to revoke refugee or subsidiary protection status (including on instance of the Minister); - Terminate the procedure in case the person does not attend the interview, among other reasons, and reject the application in some cases; and - Issue civil status certificates for recognised refugees.

-The CGRS has to take a decision within 6 months after receiving the asylum application from the Aliens Office.29 This may be prolonged by another 9 months where: (a) complex issues of fact and/or law are involved; a large number of persons simultaneously apply for asylum, rendering it very difficult in practice to comply with the 6-month deadline; or (c) the delay is clearly attributed to the failure of the applicant to comply with his or her obligations.30
+The CGRS has to take a decision within 6 months after receiving the asylum application from the Aliens Office.
+This may be prolonged by another 9 months where: (a) complex issues of fact and/or law are involved; a large number of persons simultaneously apply for asylum, rendering it very difficult in practice to comply with the 6-month deadline; or (c) the delay is clearly attributed to the failure of the applicant to comply with his or her obligations.

-Where needed, the deadline can be prolonged by 3 more months.31
+Where needed, the deadline can be prolonged by 3 more months.

 In cases where there is uncertainty about the situation in the country of origin, which is expected to be temporary, the deadline for a decision can reach a maximum of 21 months.
-In such a case, the CGRS should evaluate the situation in the country of origin every 6 months.32
+In such a case, the CGRS should evaluate the situation in the country of origin every 6 months.